noqqe/why-openbsd.rocks/content/fact/doas.md

 title: "doas(1)"
 ---

-`doas` replaced `sudo` because of the former's security flaws and large, complex codebase. `doas` is easy to configure and use and suits most use cases.
+`doas` replaced `sudo` because of the latter's security flaws and large, complex codebase. `doas` is easy to configure and use and suits most use cases.
 Its source code is small and elegant too.